Basic Rose Care and Maintenance

 Food and Water Considerations

-- Use a fertilizer mix that has equal parts of Nitrogen, Phosphorous and Potassium.
+- Use a fertilizer mix that has ideal parts of Nitrogen, Phosphorous and Potassium.
 EB Stone Rose Food which is NPK 5-6-3

 - Feeding schedules - Roses like regular feedings throughout the growing season.
 Start the first feed when new leaves emerge, then again in June (or after the first blooming cycle.)
 If needed, a third application can be made no later than mid-August.